-The on-board debugger on the ATtiny1627 Curiosity Nano Board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
-The debugger supports full-featured programming and debugging of the ATtiny1627 using Atmel Studio/Microchip MPLAB® X IDE, as well as some third-party IDEs.
+The on-board debugger on the AVR128DA48 Curiosity Nano Board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
+The debugger supports full-featured programming and debugging of the AVR128DA48 using both MPLAB® X IDE and Atmel Studio 7, as well as some third-party IDEs.

 Remember: Keep the debugger's firmware up-to-date.
-Firmware upgrades are done automatically when using Atmel Studio/Microchip MPLAB $^{\circledR}$ X IDE.
+Firmware upgrades are automatically done when using MPLAB® X IDE or Atmel Studio 7.